Time to re-visit leveraging

 I would like to share with you some of the reasons why thinking with the head instead of the heart may lead you to the conclusion that today may be one of the best times to leverage.

 - Lower capital gains inclusion.
-The other part of the equation is you want higher after tax returns.
-With the changes to lower capital gains inclusion to 50%, it is in your interest to earn higher after tax returns.
+The other part of the equation is you want higher after-tax returns.
+With the changes to lower capital gains inclusion to 50%, it is in your interest to earn higher after-tax returns.

 - Investing today means you are buying low.
 If you were the investor back in 1997, 1998 or earlier and you had visions of the TSE breaking 12,000, remember that will still happen.
-And today, you can invest into the markets where pretty much everything is on sale.
+And today, you can invest in the markets where pretty much everything is on sale.

 The last thing I want to happen is to have you run out and leverage your investments.
 You must consider these thoughts with caution.
 Leveraging has risk and you must understand those risks.
 I offer you some final thoughts on when leveraging makes the most sense: